-Spain is the second largest producer of almonds in the world.
-More than 200,000 tonnes are grown annually and the almond is used by the Spanish as an element of many recipes for cooking, sweet and savoury.
+Spain is the second biggest producer of almonds in the world.
+More than 200,000 tonnes are grown annually, and the almond is used by the Spanish as an element of many recipes, sweet and savoury.

-Couple this with the fact that the three next largest producers -Spain, Iran and Morocco - all have X. fastidiosa present.
-Almonds may not just become a luxury but an endangered species, if nothing is done to stop the further spread and find a cure.
+Couple this with the fact that the three next biggest producers, Spain, Iran and Morocco, all have X. fastidiosa present, and almonds may not just become a luxury, but an endangered species if nothing is done to stop the further spread and find a cure.

 What’s Being Done #